algosup/2024-2025-project-3-quickest-path-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 ### Software Interfaces

-- The system will expose a REST API endpoint for computing the shortest path.
+- The system will expose an REST API endpoint to compute the shortest path.
 - Common API testing tools (e.g., Postman, cURL) can be used to interact with the API.

 ### Communication Interfaces